9. Database access

 OleDbDataReader |

-The program uses one of the two connection strings defined in the [App.config] file.
-Running the program yields the following results with the [dbArticlesOleDbAccess] connection string:
+The program uses one of the two connection strings defined in file [App.config].
+Execution gives the following results with connection string [dbArticlesOleDbAccess]:

 9.4.5.
 Generic connector